chrisGoad/prototypejungle_old/README.md

 PrototypeJungle
 ===============

-Hierarchic prototypes as JavaScript components.
+JavaScript prototypes in the open.
 See [http://prototypejungle.org](http://prototypejungle.org).